sindhubedare/recipe-search/README.md

 http://www.recipepuppy.com/api/

 ## Target user

-Anybody who wants to cook for their Pet Dogs
+Anybody who wants to cook

+## Api limitation
+Only one page gets fetched p=1 then only page 1 list is displayed